-The 2020 annual monitoring was completed by Kleinfelder (see Appendix 5).
-Kleinfelder (2020b) reported that the monitoring data has shown a declining population between 2005 and 2014, with a small recovery, followed by a continued decline.
+The 2022 annual monitoring was completed by Kleinfelder (see Appendix 5).
+Kleinfelder (2022b) reported that the monitoring data has shown a declining population between 2005 and 2014, with a small recovery, followed by a continued decline.
 The probable cause for the continuing reduction was a measured increase in the density of ground species outcompeting Tetratheca juncea.
 The monitoring indicates that the Tetratheca juncea population would benefit from a fire which would both reduce the current level of competition and provide more nesting areas for tunnelling native bee pollinators.

-Notwithstanding the overall decline, Kleinfelder note that there is a core of clumps that have survived over all, or for the majority of, the 15 year monitoring period potentially representing a permanent population.
-In addition, drought breaking rainfall in 2020 may have resulted in the recovery of 14 clumps since the previous 2019 survey.
+Notwithstanding the overall decline, Kleinfelder note that there is a core of clumps that have survived over all, or for the majority of, the 16 year monitoring period potentially representing a permanent population.
+In addition, drought breaking rainfall in 2020 may have resulted in the recovery of 14 clumps since the 2019 survey, however, even after exceptional rainfall, the 2021 survey show a declining population with low flowering.